Jun 30, 2021

 Alice & Bob, two not-so-fictional characters living their life as software developers.
 I used to be a Bob for close to two decades before I found www.gitpod.io which gives me everything Alice has!
 Want to get a sneak peek?
-Click the following button to start your first development environment in the cloud (it will open the source file of this blog post):
+Click the following button to start your first developer environment in the cloud (it will open the source file of this blog post):

 I’d love to hear your thoughts and feedback, please get in touch 🙏.

 Background story about the last four years improving the editing experience of Cloud IDEs.